Concurrent Enrollment of High School Students

 Authority to restrict the admission or enrollment of a special part-time or full-time student in any session based on age, grade-level completion, current school performance, or assessment and placement procedures in conformance with matriculation regulations remains the prerogative of the College.
 Admission or enrollment is based on demonstration that the student is capable of profiting from instruction.
 The Dean of Enrollment Services has the authority to make the final decision whether a student can benefit from instruction.

-All courses will be taken for college credit.
-The school of attendance maintains the right to apply course credit.
+The school of attendance maintains the right to apply course credits earned by the student.

 The parent or guardian of a pupil not enrolled in a public school retains the ability to petition directly to the Superintendent/President or designee for the pupil’s special admission on a part- time or full-time basis.